Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Fuel Type and Run Time:

 How long will a Generac generator run on propane?
 As you know, if you connect it to a natural gas line,your Generac generator can run indefinitely.
-However, if you don’t have access to natural gas, It depends on the size of your propane fuel tank and a few other variables.
+If you are thinking about the run time then, that will depend on the type of fuel that the generator will be consuming however if you don’t have access to natural gas, It depends on the size of your propane fuel tank and a few other variables.
 The three run time variables you’ll need to keep in mind when selecting your Generac generator are:

 - Fuel consumption rate